nuclight/bpf64/bpf64spec.md

 Actually, `BPF_LOOP` is a call: loop body is executed in it's own stack frame.
 Current - where the `BPF_LOOP` opcode is - stack frame contains flag and value of loop counter variable.
 Loop body's stack frame accessed counter as `LC0` in parent frame, as `LC` in parent of parent frame, and so on up to `LC3`, giving up to four nested loops.
 Typical loop control constructs like `break` or `continue` are all handled with `BPF_EXIT` with corresponding return code (class) - allowing loop body even to adjust loop counter for more than 1, which is read only by normal means.

 `jt` is interpreted like in `BPF_JMP` class: it is offset to loop body.
 Loop counter variable is initialized according to `BPF_RVAL`: from `BPF_A`, `BPF_X` or `k` if `BPF_K`.
 While format allows full 32 bits for counter, implementations will likely want to restrict maximum number of loop iterations to much lower values, e.g. 16 bits or even MTU of the link (typically 1500).
+Implementations MAY also choose a global limit for loop iterations, if malicious code tries e.g. to circumvent "10 iterations per frame" limit by creating nested loops.

 TBD doWhile in Flags? or make `jt` signed so first body before loop is always executed?
 - 19.09.24 coroutine-like for-init with `jf`